 The Cage Hostel

-For a crazy inexpensive stay for anyone coming to Koh Phangan for a full moon party, the Cage Hostel is the obvious choice.
-It’s just a six minute walk from Rin Beach where the party is held, so the perfect location for being close by.
+Coming to Koh Phangan for a full moon party and need a crazy inexpensive stay?
+The Cage Hostel is the obvious choice.
+It’s just a six-minute walk from Rin Beach where the party is held!

-Rooms are very basic with simple metal bunk beds, but for less than $5 a night, what more can you ask for?
+Rooms are basic, with simple metal bunk beds, but for less than $5 a night, what more can you ask for?
 There are lockers for valuables outside the rooms, and shared bathrooms on each floor.
 But best of all?
 Air conditioning!

 While the rooms here are super simple, they are well taken care of and exceptionally clean.
 The Cage Hostel also has a terrace and lounge for enjoying a coffee or catching up with other guests.
 There are microwaves and kettles for shared use, as well as WiFi throughout the property.

 The friendly front desk staff is there 24 hours a day and is happy to arrange a shuttle service, tours around the island, and luggage storage.